Find out more information about our service

 Due to Government funding reductions, we introduced a charge from 2017/18 to cover the cost of our garden waste collection service.
 This meant that customers that use the service fund the cost.

 No profit is made from the service.
 More than 20,000 customers subscribed this year which has covered the cost of the year's service.
-We have been able to keep the fees the same in 2020/21.
 The charge in future years will be advertised in advance.
 The amount will depend on costs and the number of people that subscribe to the service.